 Also, be sure to visit the Academic Advising office if you have any questions regarding general education requirements, University procedures/policies, and registration help.
 Freshman and sophomore students are highly recommended to talk with their academic advisor(s) often.
 It's not a bad idea to pick a faculty advisor early in your college career also to meet the individual and discuss your future goals and career options.

-We do not have scholarships for political science students per se, but political science majors and minors might be elegible for PEA Outstanding Teaching Assistant Award as well as Global Studies Short-Term Travel Abroad scholarship.
+Political science majors and minors might be elegible for PEA Outstanding Teaching Assistant Award as well as Global Studies Short-Term Travel Abroad scholarship.